True Cross: Eastern Christianity

 According to the sacred tradition of the Eastern Orthodox Church the True Cross was made from three different types of wood: cedar, pine and cypress.
 This is an allusion to : "The glory of Lebanon shall come unto thee, the fir tree, the pine tree, and the box [cypress] together to beautify the place of my sanctuary, and I will make the place of my feet glorious."
-The link between this verse and the crucifixion lies in the words "the place of my feet", which is interpreted as referring to the footrest (suppedāneum) on which Jesus' feet were nailed and which appears on the Orthodox cross.
+The link between this verse and the crucifixion lies in the words "the place of my feet", which is interpreted as referring to the footrest (suppedāneum) on which Jesus's feet were nailed and which appears on the Orthodox cross.
 (Compare with the Jewish concepts of the Ark of the Covenant or the Jerusalem Temple as being God's footstool, and the prescribed Three Pilgrimage Festivals, in Hebrew aliya la-regel, lit. ascending to the foot).

 Tradition of Lot's triple tree

 A further tradition holds that these three trees from which the True Cross was constructed grew together in one spot.
 A traditional Orthodox icon in the Monastery of the Cross depicts Lot, the nephew of Abraham, watering the trees.
 According to tradition, these trees were used to construct the Temple in Jerusalem ("to beautify the place of my sanctuary").
 Later, during Herod's reconstruction of the Temple, the wood from these trees was removed from the Temple and discarded, eventually being used to construct the cross on which Jesus was crucified ("and I will make the place of my feet glorious").